 Starting April 17th, 2019, SendGrid will no longer accept basic authentication (username and password) for calls to SendGrid's v2 API, v3 API, or SMTP for those who have 2FA enabled.
 Calls using basic authentication for users with 2FA will be rejected.

 All SendGrid users who have 2FA enabled AND use basic authentication will be impacted by this change.
 If you have configured your own SendGrid account in Chargebee, this authentication change will restrict all subscription emails, such as invoices, renewal reminders, dunning emails, etc., going out from Chargebee.

 From April 17, 2019, SendGrid users who have 2FA enabled (via SMS or through the Authy App) will not be able to use basic authentication (username and password) over the Sendgrid v2API, v3API, or SMTP.

 Since SendGrid had only communicated this to their customers who had enabled 2FA, we were made aware of this change only on April 12th, 2019 by one of our customers.
-We've since been working on developing the capability for you to input your SendGrid API key in Chargebee.
-This is to ensure that your emails from Chargebee (via your SendGrid account) can continue to go out as intended.
+Our SMTP Configuration settings in Chargebee will now allow you to enter your SendGrid API address, thereby adhering to SendGrid’s authentication requirements

 Navigate to Settings > Configure Chargebee > Email notifications > Change SMTP settings

 After entering your SMTP Server address, enter API Key in the User name field and your actual API key in the password field.
 Refer to the image below:

 Related articles and Documentation